Leaderboard

 6 points

-Had my head down in studies for the past few hours and just seen the radar/blitzortung.
-Heading out to see if I can see anything - appears the most intense cells are to my south over Sussex and deeper into Kent - with some chance the shower over C/SW London might intensify as it trundles this way Edit - just stepped outside and see this handsome looking chap heading roughly my way not a supercell by any means not producing any sferics at the moment but a pleasant sight after an eternity of stable looking skies6 points
+45. Had my head down in studies for the past few hours and just seen the radar/blitzortung.
+Heading out to see if I can see anything - appears the most intense cells are to my south over Sussex and deeper into Kent - with some chance the shower over C/SW London might intensify as it trundles this way Edit - just stepped outside and see this handsome looking chap heading roughly my way not a supercell by any means not producing any sferics at the moment but a pleasant sight after an eternity of stable looking skies

-To continue over the next three days with the gfs The shallow low in the southern quadrant of the Atlantic trough is quickly absorbed by further movement of the latter and then the previously described process is repeated but this time the amplification of the subtropical high north east has more traction and a separate trough is created to the south west of the UK.
-All of which results in the eastern Atlantic becoming a pretty inert area with the UK in a col6 points
+47. To continue over the next three days with the gfs The shallow low in the southern quadrant of the Atlantic trough is quickly absorbed by further movement of the latter and then the previously described process is repeated but this time the amplification of the subtropical high north east has more traction and a separate trough is created to the south west of the UK.
+All of which results in the eastern Atlantic becoming a pretty inert area with the UK in a col

 This leaderboard is set to London/GMT+01:00